February 1, 1998

 June 25, 2001 -- Just as we predicted, crushed asphalt has replaced the blowing dust in the Mapes Hotel lot.
 As of June 25, 2001, there is now a large piece of art, undoubtedly temporary, dedicated to Burning Man, and it fills the entire vacant Mapes block.

 August 2005 - FINALLY after nearly six years, something is happening at the Mapes.
 The 'City Plaza' appears to be yet another downtown Reno 'open space'.
-Time will tell if this beautification project proves to be worth the loss of the Mapes Hotel...remember the Mapes Hotel?
-We'll be watching this one.
+Time will tell if this beautification project proves to be worth the loss of the Mapes Hotel.
 Here's what the construction looks like from the Cal Neva parking garage.

-October 2008 - And here's how the 'City Plaza' looks on a rainy October night.
-Almost NINE YEARS after the death of the Mapes, we've ended up with nothing more than a concrete parking lot.
+October 2008 - Almost NINE YEARS after the death of the Mapes, we've ended up with nothing more than a concrete parking lot.

 January 2009 - And to make matters worse, Fitzgerald's Hotel-Casino two blocks to the north has closed.
 Will it be condos, or are we going to blow this one up too?
-(Click on the Fitzgerald's link at the top of the page for news that it reopened as CommRow in 2011).
+(Click on the Fitzgerald's link at the top of the page for news that it reopened as CommRow in 2011, with the world's second highest climbing wall towering over Virginia Street).
+The Fitz is now (December 2019) the Whitney Peak Hotel, a non-gaming hotel.

 There's a book that will interest most visitors to this site called I Want To Quit Winners by the founder of Harolds Club, Harold S. Smith, Sr. It was written in 1961, and in it you will find the most incredible story on Reno's golden era, from the 1930s through 60s.
 Copies are occasionally available on eBay.